torchbox/wagtail-footnotes/README.md

         ]
    ```
  - Update your `RichTextBlock`s
-    - Add `"footnotes"` to the `features` arg for each `RichTextBlock` that you want to have this functionality.
+    - Add `"footnotes"` to the `features` arg for each `RichTextBlock` that you want to have this functionality
-    - You will also need to change them from `RichTextBlock`s to `wagtail_footnotes.blocks.RichTextBlockWithFootnotes`
+    - You will also need to change any `RichTextBlock`s to `wagtail_footnotes.blocks.RichTextBlockWithFootnotes`
     - You can add the footnotes to `RichTextBlock`s across the project by updating `WAGTAILADMIN_RICH_TEXT_EDITORS["default"]["OPTIONS"]["features"]`:
       ```python
       WAGTAILADMIN_RICH_TEXT_EDITORS = {